There is no denying that videos matter in this day and age. Today, 81% of businesses use video as a marketing tool.

 6. Video play rate

-The metric is the percentage of viewers who visit or watch the video that actually press play.
+The metric is the percentage of viewers visiting or watching the video pressed to play.
 To boost your play rate, it is essential to embed videos in the right places on your website to catch the eye and to include an eye-catching, high-quality thumbnail.

 You should also include some intelligent, catchy copy around the video to persuade more people to click and use social proof.
-Of course, the more social proof there is, the longer your play rate should extend as well.
+Of course, the more social proof there is, the longer your play rate should also extend.

 7. Paid media metric: Cost per thousand impressions (CPM)